List of Unilever brands: Former brands

 In 2003, Unilever announced the strategic decision to sell off the Dalda brand in both India and Pakistan.
 In 2003, Bunge Limited acquired the Dalda brand from Hindustan Unilever Limited for reportedly under Rs 100 crore.
 On 30 March 2004, Unilever Pakistan accepted an offer of Rs.
 1.33 billion for the sale of its Dalda brand and related business of edible oils and fats to the newly incorporated company Dalda Foods (Pvt.)
 Limited.
+On 16 January 2014, Unilever Philippines sold the Royal pasta brand to Philippine company RFM Corporation for around Php 2.1 billion.